 In this article, you’ll discover some of the most famous pink lakes in the world, natural wonders of which the color ranges from a pinkish hue to straight-up bubblegum pink.

 1. Lake Hillier, Goldfields-Esperance, Australia

-Lake Hillier is the main attraction of Middle Island, the largest island of the Recherche Archipelago in the Goldfields-Esperance region.
+Lake Hillier is a lake in Australia and is the main attraction of Middle Island, the largest island of the Recherche Archipelago in the Goldfields-Esperance region.
 This collection of 105 islands can be found just off the south coast of Western Australia and covers an area of about 4,000 square kilometers (1,544 square miles).

 This remarkably pink lake is only separated from the ocean by a thin strip of vegetation which makes it one of the most fascinating feats of nature you’ll ever come across.
 It was named after a crew member of the expedition who first visited it in the early 19th century named William Hillier and who died in 1803.

 Read more on LIsterious: 8 facts about lake Hillier